-6.1 Experimental setup
+6.1 Experimental Setup

-In this study, we used the Drosophila ISH gene expression pattern images provided by the FlyExpress database (Kumar et al., 2011; Van Emden et al., 2006), which contains genomewide, standardized images from multiple sources, including the Berkeley Drosophila Genome Project (BDGP).
-For each Drosophila embryo, a set of high-resolution, two-dimensional image series were taken from different views (lateral, dorsal, and lateral-dorsal and other intermediate views).
+In this study, we used the Drosophila ISH gene expression pattern images provided by the FlyExpress database [15], [28], which contains genome-wide, standardized images from multiple sources, including the Berkeley Drosophila Genome Project.
+For each Drosophila embryo, a set of highresolution, two-dimensional image series were taken from different views (lateral, dorsal, and lateral-dorsal and other intermediate views).
 These images were then subsequently standardized semi-manually.
 In this study, we focused on the lateral-view images only, since most of images in FlyExpress are in lateral view.

 In the FlyExpress database, the embryogenesis of Drosophila has been divided into six discrete stage ranges (stages 1-3, 4-6, 7-8, 9-10, 11-12, and 13-17).
-We used those images in the later 5 stage ranges in the CV term annotation, since only a very small number of keywords were used in the first stage range.
+We used those images in the later five stage ranges in the CV term annotation, since only a very small number of keywords were used in the first stage range.
 One characteristic of these images is that a group of images from the same stage and same gene are assigned with the same set of keywords.
-Prior work in Sun et al. (2013) has shown that image-level annotation outperformed group-level annotation using the BDGP images.
-In this work, we focused on the image-level annotation only and used the same top 10 keywords that are most frequently annotated for each stage range as in Sun et al. (2013).
+Prior work in [24] has shown that image-level annotation outperformed group-level annotation using the BDGP images.
+In this work, we focused on the image-level annotation only and used the same top 10 keywords that are most frequently annotated for each stage range as in [24].
 The statistics of the numbers of images and most frequent 10 annotation terms for each stage range are given in Table 1.

 For CV term annotation, our image data set is highly imbalanced with much more negative samples than positive ones.
-For example, there are 7564 images in stages 13-17, but only 891 of them are annotated the term "dorsal prothoracic pharyngeal muscle".
+For example, there are 7,564 images in stages 13-17, but only 891 of them are annotated the term "dorsal prothoracic pharyngeal muscle".
 The commonly-used classification algorithms might not work well for our specific problem, because they usually aimed to minimizing the overall error rate without paying special attention to the positive class.
-Prior work in Sun et al. (2013) has shown that using under-sampling with ensemble learning could produce better prediction performance.
+Prior work in [24] has shown that using under-sampling with ensemble learning could produce better prediction performance.
 In particular, we selectively under-sampled the majority class to obtain the same number of samples as the minority class and built a model for each sampling.
 This process was performed many times for each keyword to obtain a robust prediction.
-Following Sun et al. (2013), we employed classifier ensembles built on biased samples to train robust models for annotation.
+Following [24], we employed classifier ensembles built on biased samples to train robust models for annotation.
 In order to further improve the performance, we produced the final prediction by using majority voting, since this sample scheme is one of the widely used methods for fusion of multiple classifiers.
-For comparison purpose, we also implemented the existing sparse coding image representation method studied in Sun et al. (2013).
-The annotation performance was measured using accuracy, specificity, sensitivity and area under the ROC curve (AUC) for CV term annotation.
-For all of these measures, a higher value indicates better annotation performance.
-All classifiers used in this work are the l_2 -norm regularized logistic regression.
+For comparison purpose, we also implemented the existing sparse coding image representation method studied